Matesxs/GAN-Playground/README.md

 ## Notes
 Testing of Charbonnier loss for SRGAN failed because the values were too different from MSE loss values, maybe more tweaking required and test again. \
 MAE loss is causing lot of artifacts and image distortions (like color shifting, "image bleedoff", etc) in results from SRGAN.
+SRGAN will be trained only on face images, bacause I am not able to balance enough dataset (You can compensate it in some minor way by introducing labels to generator)

 ## Testing setup
 ```